microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 ## Description

-The `Connect-Entra` cmdlet connects to Microsoft Entra ID with an authenticated account.
+The `Connect-Entra` cmdlet connects to Microsoft Entra ID with an authenticated account for use with cmdlets from the Microsoft Entra PowerShell module.

-Several authentication scenarios are supported based on your use case, such as delegated (interactive) and app-only (non-interactive).

 ## Examples